UK Opening - Today:

 Skip the crowds as you visit the UNESCO World Heritage Borobudur Temple at sunrise, the largest Buddhist monument in the world!

-Join a local food specialist for a culinary tour of Yogyakarta, sampling both sweet and savoury local delicacies
+Join a local food specialist for a culinary itinerary of Yogyakarta, sampling both sweet and savoury local delicacies

 Board a traditional Indonesian boat – inspired by romantic folklore legend – as you cruise from Lombok at sunset